PDF lesson plan

 Develop students’ musical confidence as they put together a performance with minimal teacher input in this KS3 music lesson plan…

 12-bar blues and the walking bass are the go-to for keyboard lessons up and down the country – but I have encountered problems when asking students to take that knowledge and the skill set acquired, and apply them to learning a song of their choice.

 With curriculum time at a premium, it is vital that lessons inspire and promote the love of music.
-Students learn so much through performance, and I for one want the learners to be hooked and coming back for more – so what better way than using the song of the summer, Despacito?
+Students learn so much through performance.
+I, for one, want the learners to be hooked and coming back for more.
+What better way than using the song Despacito?